All of us Together

 Psychological safety was created in the group together.
 We started with the stories of children and young people which created a strength of common purpose.
 We made it safe to talk about difference by using a working styles framework which emphasised the importance of having difference in a team.
 The senior leaders were visibly listening.
 We had a working agreement which committed us to being open-minded: at no point was blame attributed to any individual or team.
 And as each person took a risk to bring more of themselves in through expressing their frustration or sadness, offering support or gently teasing one another, more followed.

 We planned for the longer term and for the immediate future.
 By the end of their second day together, it really felt like there was no going back.
-Six months later they celebrated all they had achieved together, recognised that there was still a long way and generated a new set of objectives with ease.
+Six months later they celebrated all they had achieved together, recognised that there was still a long way to go and generated a new set of objectives with ease.
 It was a joy to be with them and at the same time, I had never felt so strongly that I wasn’t needed anymore.